ExxLiang193/SATBSolver/README.md

    * The globally optimal sequence solutions are found and outputted to the terminal as seen in the [Results](#results) section.

 ## TODO
-* Allow user to choose intermediate chord configurations to reduce the number of final optimal solutions.
+- [ ] Allow user to choose intermediate chord configurations to reduce the number of final optimal solutions.
-* Use library/software to display solutions on staves rather than in terminal.
+- [ ] Use library/software to display solutions on staves rather than in terminal.
-* Fully implement support for all chord modifications (infrastructure already exists for it).
+- [x] Fully implement support for all chord modifications (*except* add-on notes).
-* Fully implement support for 5- and 6-part harmony (infrastructure already exists for it).
+- [ ] Fully implement support for 5- and 6-part harmony (infrastructure already exists for it).
-* Fix base note of chords so they aren't manipulated during transition optimization.
+- [x] Fix base note of chords so they aren't manipulated during transition optimization.

 ## Support
 Currently only works for 4-part harmony.
 Infrastructure exists to execute 5- or 6-part harmony but there are hardcoded restrictions that will raise an error.